waynewilliamprout123456789/Machine_Learning/README.md

 This Jupyter Notebook collection is designed to support students implement [Programming for automation](https://curriculum.nsw.edu.au/learning-areas/tas/software-engineering-11-12-2022/content/year-12/fa56cc30c8#cg-1f80854c-5ce4-4d68-aa18-9a6fc0861c8c) in the [NESA Software Engineering Syllabus](https://curriculum.nsw.edu.au/learning-areas/tas/software-engineering-11-12-2022/overview) specifically using an OOP to make predictions.
 Open these Jupyter Notebooks in [Jupyter Notebook](https://jupyter.org/try-jupyter/lab/), VSCode or Codespaces to modify the code/data and run the code blocks.

 > [!Important]
 > The configuration for VSCode and Codespaces have been built into this repository.
-To ensure the necessary decencies are installed it is recommended that GitHub Codespaces is used for the Advanced Neural Network and Decision Tree implementations.
+To ensure the necessary decencies are installed and configured it is recommended that a GitHub Codespace is used for the Advanced Neural Network and Decision Tree implementations.

 ---